confluentinc/ksqldb-recipes/docs/real-time-analytics/filter-logs-for-splunk/index.md

                     superUserAuthorization BOOLEAN>
   ...
 ```

 By supplying a schema to the ksqlDB `STREAM`, you are describing the structure of the data to ksqlDB.
 The top-level `log_events` `STRUCT` corresponds to the outermost `{` of the JSON structure and gives a name to the entire JSON entry.
-The name you supply here is arbitrary but it should be meaningful.
+The name you supply here is arbitrary, but it should be meaningful.
 You'll notice that there are additional nested `STRUCT` fields representing nested JSON objects within the structure.

-Now that you've described the structure of the data (applied a schema), you can now create another `STREAM` that will only contain the data of interest.
-Let's review the query used to create the `STREAM` in two parts, the `CREATE` and the `SELECT` statements.
+Now that you've described the structure of the data (by applying a schema), you can create another `STREAM` that will contain only the data of interest.
+Let's review this query in two parts—the `CREATE` statement and the `SELECT` statement.

 ```sql
 CREATE STREAM audit_log_topics